The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Introduction

-The strategy of the proof of this result is as follows: it turns out that one can reduce the higher genus KV problem for arbitrary $g$ and $n$ to two special cases.
-The first one is the case of $g=0$ and $n=2$ (this is the classical KV problem mentioned above) and the second one is the case of $g=1$ and $n=1$.
+For a more precise statement of this result, see Theorem~\ref{thm:KVsolve}.
+Note that the genus zero KV problem has been settled in \cite{AT12, AET}.
+The strategy of the proof of Theorem~\ref{thm:intro5} is as follows: it turns out that one can reduce the higher genus KV problem for arbitrary $g$ and $n$ to two special cases.
+The first one is the case of $g=0$ and $n=2$ (this is the classical KV problem mentioned above), and the second one is the case of $g=1$ and $n=1$.
 This latter case admits solutions in terms of special elliptic associators defined by Enriquez \cite{Enriquez}.

-Furthermore, we study the uniqueness issue for higher genus KV problems.
-We introduce groups ${\rm KV}^{(g, n+1)}$ and ${\rm KRV}^{(g, n+1)}$ which act freely and transitively by left and right multiplication on the space of solutions of the KV problem for a surface of genus $g$ with $n+1$ boundary components.
-Every solution of the KV problem establishes an isomorphism between ${\rm KV}^{(g, n+1)}$ and ${\rm KRV}^{(g, n+1)}$.

-For certain pair of pants decompositions of $\Sigma$, we define injective group homomorphisms from Grothendieck-Teichm\"uller groups to Kashiwara-Vergne groups: